 Danish choreographer Signe Fabricius made her Royal Opera debut in 2013 on Eugene Onegin, directed by Kasper Holten.
-She has since returned to create the choreography for Don Giovanni and Die Meistersinger von Nürnberg on the main stage and L’Ormindo in the Sam Wanamaker Playhouse, Shakespeare’s Globe, both directed by Holten.
-In the 2016/17 Season she returns as choreographer and movement director for Die Meistersinger von Nürnberg, directed by Holten.
+She has since returned to create the choreography for Don Giovanni and Die Meistersinger von Nürnberg on the main stage and L’Ormindo in the Sam Wanamaker Playhouse, Shakespeare’s Globe, all directed by Holten.

 Fabricius has choreographed widely in opera, theatre and film.
 Her opera choreography includes Drot og Marsk, Tannhäuser, Le nozze di Figaro and Les Contes d’Hoffmann for Royal Danish Opera, Footfalls/Neither for Berlin State Opera, Idomeneo for Vienna State Opera and Der fliegende Holländer for Finnish National Opera and Carmen for Bregenz Festival.
 Her theatre choreography includes West Side Story for Østre Gasvaerk Theatre, Cabaret for Aarhus Theatre, Hvid Magi for Betty Nansen Theatre and Romeo and Juliet, Cabaret, Tove!
 Tove!
 Tove!, Shakespeare’s Sonnets, My Fair Lady, The Sorrows of Young Werther and Madame Bovary for the Royal Danish Theatre.
 Fabricius’s film choreography includes Fighter for Natasha Arthy, The Shark for Joachim Høst and Star Quality for Pernille F. Christensen.